Visual effects (VFX)

 Get an apprenticeship:

 Apprenticeships are jobs with training.
 They’re a great opportunity to earn while you learn.
-NextGen Skills Academy offer VFX apprenticeships for school leavers.
+You might want to enter the VFX industry through an apprenticeship as an assistant technical director.
+Have a look at NextGen Skills Academy VFX apprenticeships for school leavers.
 These involve a lot of learning on the job working in a VFX company.

 Watch a lot of films: